Nils Dardel

-Nils Dardel (full name Nils Elias Kristofer von Dardel, sometimes known as Nils de Dardel) was a 20th-century Swedish Post-Impressionist painter, grandson to famous Swedish painter Fritz von Dardel.
+Nils Elias Kristofer von Dardel (25 October 1888 – 25 May 1943), sometimes known as Nils de Dardel, was a 20th-century Swedish Post-Impressionist painter and grandson of the famous Swedish painter Fritz von Dardel.

 Biography

 Dardel was born in Bettna, Södermanland, Sweden in 1888.
 He studied at the Royal Swedish Academy of Arts in Stockholm between 1908–1910.
-Some of his most famous paintings are Den döende dandyn, Crime Passionnel, Svarta Diana and John blund.
+Some of his most famous paintings are The Dying Dandy, Crime Passionnel, Svarta Diana and John blund.

 Family life

 Nils Dardel was born into the Swedish noble family von Dardel, son of the landowner Fritz August von Dardel and Sofia Matilda Norlin.
 His grandfather was the Swedish painter Fritz von Dardel, adjutant to the later king Charles XV of Sweden and member of the Royal Swedish Academy of Arts in Stockholm, where Nils later studied between 1908–1920, and of which he eventually became a member in 1934.

 In 1919, he proposed to Nita Wallenberg, but her father, a Swedish diplomat, disapproved of Dardel and the marriage was not to be.
 This was linked closely to the creation of his work Exekution (Execution), which is said to be symbolic of the rejection.